How to Prevent Moisture Problems on Concrete Flooring

 Applying a finish to a concrete floor using epoxy, urethane or other polymeric materials provides both durability and enhanced aesthetics.
 On rare occasions, an installation may experience disbondment.
 This unexpected development presents problems to owners, contractors, specifiers and material manufacturers alike.
 The three key areas to focus to prevent disbondment problems are: sub-grade preparation, concrete specification, and surface preparation.

-Landscape and Sub-Grade Design
+Landscape and Sub-Grade Preparation for Concrete Slab

 The landscape around the building should allow for proper drainage away from the slab.
 Below grade concrete must be waterproofed on the exterior using urethane coatings to prevent water from accessing the slab or area beneath the slab.
 Grades should provide natural flow away from the building and roof drainage must be directed away from the building.